ObolNetwork/obol-docs/docs/int/quickstart/group/quickstart-group-operator.md

 ## Updating DVT stack

 It is highly recommended to upgrade your DVT stack from time to time.
+This ensures that your node is secure, performant, up-to-date and you don't miss important hard forks.
 To do this, follow these steps:
 ```
 # Change to the node directory
 cd charon-distributed-validator-node